Background pattern

 • quinidine, disopyramide, procainamide, amiodarone, dofetilide, ibutilide, hydroquinidine, or sotalol;

-• antihistamines used to treat allergies or inflammation, such as terfenadine, astemizole, or mizolastine;
+• antihistamines used to treat allergies or inflammation such as terfenadine, astemizole, or mizolastine;

 Warnings and precautions

-• has liver or kidney problems;
+• have liver or kidney problems;

 If you have doubts about any of the above points, ask your doctor or pharmacist.